blog-banner

 Photo: Ben Rahn / A-Frame Inc.

-Here is another example of an intergenerational home that is located in a somewhat dense urban area.
+While your first image of a multigenerational home might be in a suburban or rural setting, here is an example that is located in a somewhat dense urban area.
 Among the other challenges that one may face when choosing to build this type of house in an urban setting, one must also think about the fact that municipal by-laws can be obstacles with which we have to deal or be bypassed in some way or another.

 This is what happened during the building process of this property, and the architects found great compromises that pleased the homeowners whilst still abiding by the law.